smart-edge-open/specs/doc/architecture.md

 - <b>Kubevirt</b>: Provides support for running legacy applications in VM mode and the allocation of SR-IOV ethernet interfaces to VMs.

 ### System Pods
 - <b>Edge Interface Service</b>: This service is an application that runs in a Kubernetes pod on each node of the OpenNESS Kubernetes cluster.
 It allows attachment of additional network interfaces of the node host to provide an OVS bridge, enabling external traffic scenarios for applications deployed in Kubernetes pods.
-Services on each node can be controlled from the Control Plane node using a kubectl plugin.
+Services on each node can be controlled from the Control Plane using a kubectl plugin.
 This interface service can attach both kernel and userspace (DPDK) network interfaces to OVS bridges of a suitable type.
 - <b>BIOS/Firmware Configuration Service </b>: Uses Intel's System Configuration Utility (syscfg) tool to build a pod that is scheduled by K8s as a job that configures both BIOS and FW with the given specification.
 - <b>DNS Service</b>: Supports DNS resolution and forwarding services for the application deployed on edge computing.
 The DNS server is implemented based on the DNS library in Go.
 DNS service supports resolving DNS requests from user equipment (UE) and applications on the edge cloud.